kelseyhightower/kubernetes-envoy-sds/docs/deploy-envoy-daemonset.md

 ```

 > To ensure Envoy has access to the cluster DNS service, while running in the host network namespace, the `dnsPolicy` of Envoy DaemonSet is set to ClusterFirstWithHostNet.

+At this point each Pod can reach the Envoy proxy using the host IP address of the node.